Argyll and Bute Council

-Argyll and Bute Council is one of the 32 local authorities of Scotland, covering the Argyll and Bute council area.
+Argyll and Bute Council (Scottish Gaelic: Comhairle Earra Ghàidheal is Bhòid) is one of the 32 local authorities of Scotland, covering the Argyll and Bute council area.

 Thirty-six representative members make up the council, elected, since 2007, by single transferable vote and, before that, by the first-past-the-post system.
-The 2017 election saw the SNP become the largest group.
-This was the first time since the creation of the modern authority that the representatives of a political party had outnumbered Independents in holding the largest number of seats on the council; nevertheless, it was a coalition of Independents, Conservatives, and Liberal Democrats who would go on to form an administration following the election.
+The council has been under no overall control since 2007.
+In 2024 a coalition of the Scottish National Party, Liberal Democrats, Labour, Scottish Greens and some of the independent councillors took control of the council.
+It is based at Kilmory Castle at Lochgilphead.
+The council has been a member of the Islands Forum since 2022.

 Political control

+The council has been under no overall control since 2007.
+Following the 2017 election a coalition of the Conservatives, Liberal Democrats and some of the independent councillors took control of the council.
+The same coalition continued following the 2022 election, but was replaced in 2024 by an SNP-led coalition.

 The first election to Argyll and Bute District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the change to council areas which came into force on 1 April 1996.
 Political control of Argyll and Bute since 1975 has been as follows: